Nowhere Like Here

 The Beyond Front@: Bridging Periphery (2023-2026) project, co-funded by the Creative Europe Culture Programme, aims to strengthen the contemporary dance scene in Central Europe.
 By connecting and supporting artists, managers, festivals, and institutions from six countries—Sweden, Poland, Romania, Croatia, Slovenia, and Hungary—the project seeks to enhance the visibility and social impact of contemporary dance.
 Its key focus areas are collaborative strategies, capacity building, and sustainable cultural production, with an emphasis on training and regional visibility.

-The Central Europe Dance Theatre will present The Four Seasons, a performance choreographed by Maciej Kuźmiński, on March 18, 2025, in Ljubljana, Slovenia.
-Central Europe
+This autumn, the Central Europe Dance Theatre will present Four Seasons — a captivating performance choreographed by Maciej Kuźmiński — in Romania and Hungary.
+Central

 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident.